fsmosca/weld-defects-classifier/README.md

 # Weld defects classifier

 Weld Defects Classifier is a robust, easy-to-use solution for identifying weld defects in radiographic images.
-This repository features a deep learning model based on ResNet50, trained exclusively on the acclaimed [RIAWELC](https://github.com/stefyste/RIAWELC) dataset consisting of over 24,000 expertly labeled X-ray images.
+A model is created using ResNet50 using dataset from [RIAWELC](https://github.com/stefyste/RIAWELC) consisting of over 24,000 labeled radiographic images.

 **Test radiographic weld images in your browser**
 you can use the images in the samples folder and visit the Streamlit [Weld Defect App](https://huggingface.co/spaces/zferd/welding-defect-app).
 Simply upload an X-ray image and receive instant predictions on these four defect classes: